Atlassian Jira Service Management

 Commands

 Atlassian Jira Service Management includes the following executable commands for users to set up schedules or create playbook workflows.
-With the Test Command, you can execute these commands independently for playbook troubleshooting.
+With the Test Command, users can execute these commands independently for playbook troubleshooting.

 Integration API Note